CHICAGO OPPORTUNITY ZONES

 There are three different types of tax incentives available for investing in low-income communities through a qualified Opportunity Fund.
 These incentives include temporary deferral, step-up in basis, and permanent exclusion.

 - Temporary Deferral: Investors may have the option to temporarily defer inclusion in taxable income for capital gains reinvested into a qualified Opportunity Fund.

-- Step-Up In Basis: Investors may be able to exclude up to 15% of the original gain from taxation through a step-up in basis.
+- Step-Up In Basis: Investors may be able to exclude up to 15% of the original gain from taxation through a step-up basis.
 In a step-up in basis, the basis is increased by 10% if the investment in the qualified Opportunity Fund is held by a taxpayer for at least 5 years and increased by an additional 5% if held for at least 7 years.

-- Permanent Exclusion: Investors may qualify for a permanent exclusion from capital gains taxation due to sale or exchange if the investment is held for a minimum of 10 years.
+- Permanent Exclusion: Investors may qualify for a permanent exclusion from capital gains tax due to sale or exchange if the investment is held for a minimum of 10 years.
 The exclusion only applies to gains accrued after an investment in a qualified Opportunity Fund.

-CHICAGO OPPORTUNITY ZONES MAP
+CHICAGO OPPORTUNITY ZONES

-To view a map of Chicago's proposed Opportunity Zones click here.
+To view a map of Chicago's proposed Opportunity Zones, click here.

 WHERE CAN I GET MORE INFORMATION ABOUT OPPORTUNITY ZONES?

 If you want to learn more, the government has published several websites intended to provide more information about Opportunity Zones and investing through qualified Opportunity Funds.
 Here's a list of government resources: